-Electric Playground takes its name from Electchester Homes, a housing development opened from 1951 to 1954 through the efforts of Harry Van Arsdale (1903-1986), head of Local 3 of the Brotherhood of Electric Workers.
-The 38-building community was built in response to the housing shortage faced by city residents after World War II.
-Electchester homes rest on the former grounds of the 136-acre Pomonok Country Club, whose 300 members voted to disband in 1949.
+Electchester Homes is on the former grounds of the 136-acre Pomonok Country Club, whose 300 members voted to disband in 1949.
+The subsequent 38-building community was built in response to the housing shortage faced by city residents after World War II.
 The members of the union each contributed $100 towards the Electchester’s construction, with the union matching the amount raised.
-The Brotherhood of Electrical Workers also donated land on the grounds for the construction of P.S.
+The IBEW also donated land on the grounds for the construction of P.S.
 200 and Electric Playground.